MUSIC & kirtan

 A singer and harmonium player with a background in classical music and my own folk project, Springfield, I have led kirtans in Brooklyn and Los Angeles, and I am now sharing my practice back in my native England.

 What is kirtan?
 Good question!
 You can think of kirtan as the singing version of your physical yoga practice.
-At kirtans, we get together to chant beautiful ancient mantras.
+At kirtans, we get together to chant Sanskrit mantras.
 We sing simple melodies, call-and-response style, accompanied by harmonium and tabla drums.
-Kirtan is an expression of Bhakti yoga – the yoga of devotion – and it’s a really lovely way to express the profound feelings and experiences that you might feel during meditation and on the yoga mat.
+Kirtan is an expression of Bhakti yoga – the yoga of devotion – and it can be a lovely way to express the feelings that you might experience during meditation and on the yoga mat.
 It’s a shared offering, rather than a performance, and there’s certainly no need to feel like you’re singing ‘well’!
-Kirtan is a great way to relax and melt into a larger experience.

 GROUP KIRTAN SESSIONS

 I offer occasional group kirtan sessions at Blackheath Complementary Health Centre, with Sulekh Ruparell – tabla player, singer and harmonium player with renowned London outfit The Kirtan Band.
 Find out more here.

 Yoga students wishing to learn more about chanting are welcome to contact me to arrange a private session.

-With the esteemed NYC yoga teacher Seth Lieberman, I offer special ceremonial music for wedding services in the Tri-state area around New York.
-Our yoga wedding ensemble can include voices, harmonium, drum, violin, cello and flute, and the music is tailored around the music that means the most to you.
-Group yoga instruction and private Reiki sessions on your wedding day can also be arranged.
+With the NYC yoga teacher Seth Lieberman, I offer special ceremonial music for wedding services in the Tri-state area around New York.
+Our ensemble can include voices, harmonium, drum, violin, cello and flute, and the music is tailored around the music that means the most to you.
+Group yoga instruction and private Reiki sessions can also be arranged.
 Please contact me directly for more information.